The Stacks project

 The extension $E'$ is called the pullback of $E$ via $B' \to B$.

-2. Given a morphism $A \to A'$ and an extension $E$ of $B$ by $A$ we define $E' = A' \amalg _ A E$ so that we have the following commutative diagram of short exact sequences
+2. Given a morphism $A \to A'$ and an extension $E$ of $B$ by $A$ we define $E' = A' \amalg _ A E$.
+By Lemma 12.5.13 we have the following commutative diagram of short exact sequences

 \[ \xymatrix{ 0 \ar[r] & A \ar[r] \ar[d] & E \ar[r] \ar[d] & B \ar[r] \ar[d] & 0 \\ 0 \ar[r] & A' \ar[r] & E' \ar[r] & B \ar[r] & 0 } \]